russelltaylor05/MenuMaker-Wordpress-Open/readme.txt

 == Description ==

-MenuMaker Lite allows you to create multi level, responsive navigations without having to know all the CSS and jQuery.
+MenuMaker Lite allows you to create multi-level, responsive navigations without having to know all the CSS and jQuery.
-Create a menu using the Wordpress menu system and then use MenuMaker Lite to design a responsive, dynamic navigation for your website.
+Create a menu structure using the Wordpress menu system and then use MenuMaker Lite to design a responsive, dynamic navigation for your website.

 Included in the plugin are 3 professionaly designed menu themes: Drop Down, Flyout, and Accordion.
 Select one of these themes and customize the appearance of your menu with and easy to use interface.